kubeshop/testkube/docs/executor-cypress.md

 # Cypress Tests

-TestKube is able to make simple runs of Cypress tests.
+Testkube is able to make simple runs of Cypress tests.
 As Cypress is organised in projects we allow to define your tests in Github repository (for now only public one is implemented).

 To create new cypress test you need some Git repository with example cypress project (please follow Cypress docs for details - <https://docs.cypress.io/guides/dashboard/projects>)